-Note: to receive the Child Care Rebate you must claim Child Care Benefit.
-If you are eligible for Child Care Benefit but your Child Care Benefit entitlement is zero due to income, you may still be eligible for the Child Care Rebate.
+Note: to receive the Child Care Rebate you must claim Child Care Benefit for approved care.
+If you are eligible for Child Care Benefit for approved care but your entitlement is zero due to income, you may still be eligible for the Child Care Rebate.